-2. C urriculum - Criteria for Evaluation 2.1 The curriculum content and organization are reviewed regularly and results are used for curricular improvement.
+2. Curr iculum - Criteria for Evaluation 2.1 The curriculum content and organization is reviewed regularly and the results are used for curricular improvement.
 2.2 The program has developed a process to ensure courses are offered regularly and that students can make timely progress towards their degree.
-2.3 The program incorporates appropriate pedagogical and/or technological innovations that enhance student learning into the curriculum.
-2.4 The curriculum is aligned with and contributes to mastery of program and student learning outcomes identified in 1.1.
-2.5 The curricular content of the program reflects current standards, practices, and issues in the discipline.
-2.6 The curriculum fosters analytical and critical thinking and problem-solving.
-2.7 The design of degree program specific courses provides students with a solid foundation.
-2.8 The curriculum reflects a progressive challenge to students and that depth and rigor effectively prepares students for careers or advanced study.
-2.9 The curriculum encourages the development of and the presentation of results and ideas effectively and clearly in both written and oral discourse.
-2.10 The curriculum exposes students to discipline-specific research strategies from the program area.
+2.3 The program reflects progressively more advanced in academic content than its related 2.4 The curriculum is aligned with and contributes to mastery of program and student learning outcomes identified in 1.1.
+2.5 The curriculum is structured to include knowledge of the literature of the discipline.
+2.6 2.6 The curriculum strives to offer ongoing student engagement in research and/or appropriate professional practice and training experiences.
+2.7 Programs offered entirely through distance education technologies are evaluated regularly to assure achievement of program outcomes at least equivalent to on-campus programs.
+2.7 2.8 The program incorporates appropriate pedagogical and/or technological innovations that advance student learning into the curriculum.

-Suggested information/data for Part 2 of self-study narrative: A strong self-assessment typically addresses the evaluation criteria by describing the following components of your program:
+Suggested information/data for Part 2 of self-study narrative: A strong self-assessment typically addresses the evaluation criteria by describing the following components of your program.